ricmclaughlin/ricmclaughlin.github.com/_posts/2016-09-18-aws-cloudfront.md

 * Origin Protocol Policy - HTTP, HTTPS or Match Viewer; S3 only support HTTP

-configure custom SSL Cert - work with Certification SSL?
-Generic SSL Cert

 #### HTTPS

 If the origin is S3 all requests are made to the distribution will stay the same protocol... so a request in HTTPS then it will be forwarded via HTTPS.
 Custom Origins can be configured to use HTTP only or to match viewer, which will match the user agent protocol.

+There are three different ways to configure SSL (in order of goodness):

+- Generic SSL Cert - using *.cloudfront.net SSL certificate

+- SNI Custom SNL - multiple domains to serve SSL over same IP address; good support overall browsers; included with CloudFront

+- Dedicated IP Custom SSL - expensive; limited support from ancient browsers

 ### Cloudfront Reports